glennblock/extensions/attachment.md

 ## Receiving Write Templates that accept attachments
 A client MAY receive a CJ document containing a _Write Template_ that accepts attachments that the client can use to send files.

-### Content-type property
+### contentType property
 This extension defines a new optional property for the `template` object: `contentType`.
 The two valid values for `contentType` are:

 * `multipart/form-data` - This is the one to use for uploading attachments.
 * `application/vnd.collection+json` - This is the one to use for sending regular CJ `items`.
-If the content-type property is missing, not supported and/or the client does not understand the provided value, the client MUST use `application/vnd.collection+json` when sending CJ documents.
+If the contentType property is missing, not supported and/or the client does not understand the provided value, the client MUST use `application/vnd.collection+json` when sending CJ documents.

 ### Attachment property
 This extension defines a new property for the data object: `attachment`.
 This property is only valid for data objects that are children of the template object.